 Knowledge Organiser: CPU Performance

-This topic summary covers Knowledge Organiser: CPU Performance within CPU Performance Factors for GCSE Computer Science.
-Revise CPU Performance Factors in Systems Architecture for GCSE Computer Science with 15 exam-style questions and 12 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+This topic summary covers Knowledge Organiser: CPU Performance within CPU Performance for GCSE Computer Science.
+Revise CPU Performance in 3.4 Computer Systems for GCSE Computer Science with 15 exam-style questions and 12 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 8 of 8 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: CPU Performance